revsfan/CSCI331Project3/README.md

 impliment strings DONE

-Better way to write to a file
+Better way to write to a file DONE

-Delete records
+Delete records DONE

-insert records
+insert records DONE

 test consistency and rebuild tree if need be

-break up into seperate files(different classes)
+break up into seperate files(different classes) NOT NEEDED

 Deoxygen(into files)

 user manual